 - Optimize your export settings: Changing the framerate, keyframe settings, and/or target bitrate can help fix “blocky” artifacts you may see in a recording.
 Look for these to especially appear in portions of a video that contains a lot of motion.

-- Clean up your desktop: Before recording, check if you left unnecessary, or even private, documents or windows open.
+- Clean up your desktop: Before recording, check if you left unnecessary (or even private) documents, files, or open browser windows.
 Remember that, unless you specify a specific region, anything visible on your screen will be recorded.

 Although they both offer the same core screen recording and editing functionality, the Windows and Mac versions of Camtasia are not identical, so make sure to use the TechSmith Help Options for the version you are using.
 If you have further questions about using Camtasia at the College of Engineering, contact CAEN.